loomio/loomio_help/content/subscriptions/pricing.md

 To sustainably work towards our vision, we have structured our pricing based on the type of organization we serve.

-We aim to offer a competitive price for enterprise organizations, an affordable price for businesses, non-profit organizations, and special rates for community groups.
+We aim to offer a competitive price for enterprise organizations, an affordable price for businesses, nonprofit organizations, and special rates for community groups.

 Loomio is open source software, and you are free to set up your own instance of Loomio.